 Finally, as an expert on history and the background of the cannabis issue, we asked to hear Malachi's opinion on the so-called 'war on drugs': "I think the whole issue is very foolish," he said.
 "I'll tell you a personal story.
 At age 14 my family went down to the United States.
 I went to high school and kept talking about drugs, hashish, heroin, hallucinogenic mushrooms.
 They did not separate them.
 For a few good years I have been brainwashed that any drug is almost as dangerous, can cause psychiatric delusions and so forth.
 I did not touch, or rather I dared not touch and anyone who touched me was wrong. "

 "When I got to university, we sat with a professor of philosophy one day, and during a conversation he took out a joint, smoked and passed it on.
 I was shocked.
-The next day, together with another friend, we went to the library and a whole day we read about the subject, what does it do, what research studies say about marijuana, and we were shocked that all the studies almost did not tell the same story we heard at school.
+The next day, together with another friend, we went to the library and a whole day we read about the subject, what it does, what research studies say about marijuana, and we were shocked that the studies almost never told the same story we heard in school.
 We were confused and after a while, almost like everyone else, we started smoking. "

 "In the United States, the smoking culture of marijuana is very common and in the university almost everyone smokes.
-Not only that, they also grow forests in some of the fraternities.
+Not only that, but forests are also grown in some of the fraternities.
 I can tell you that a personal alcohol experience has brought a lot of people to violent outbursts, there have almost always been blows around the bars.
 With marijuana it was completely the opposite, people were calm, smiling, laughing, violence was the farthest thing from them.
-If it was legal in the country, there would be many more happy and calm people than today. "
+If it was legal in the country, there would be many more people who are happier and more relaxed than today. "

 "Today the information is available and it's time we stopped being afraid and frightening," he concluded.
-"You have to explain to the youth the difference between things and also to explain to them that at a young age, drugs of any kind can cause long-term and irreversible damage.
-As the chef in South Park says: Everything has time and place, and it's called 'college, so be patient.'
+"You have to explain to the youth what the difference is between things and also to explain to them that at a young age, drugs of any kind can cause long-term and irreversible damage.
+As the chef in Southport says: Everything has time and place, and it's called 'college', so patience. "